abgnpr/BlueMug/README.md

 **What's BlueMug?**

-Blue mug is a programming environment for C/C++ built upon MinGW and notepad++.
+Blue Mug is a programming environment for C/C++ built upon MinGW and notepad++.

 It is made up of a set of batch scripts containing commands which automate the various tasks that a coder (the learner/beginner in this case)